Actively Recruiting

 - Return of spontaneous circulation before ECMO initiation

-- Severe facial trauma or deformity preventing placement of the automated pupillometry device
+- Severe facial trauma or deformity preventing use of automated pupillometry device

 - Scalp injuries, dressings, or conditions interfering with near-infrared spectroscopy sensor placement

-- Pre-existing ocular conditions preventing reliable pupillometry, such as enucleation, opaque cornea, or severe anisocoria unrelated to neurological status
+- Pre-existing eye conditions preventing reliable pupillometry such as enucleation, opaque cornea, or severe anisocoria unrelated to neurological status

 AI-Screening